aedoardo1990/Master_Human_Nature/README.md

 ### Mentor, family and friends testing

 My mentor, my family and friends checked the site and helped to identify bugs and get a feeling about how the user-experience is perceived by visitors of the site.

+### Fixed bugs

+**Dropdown menu not working properly on Mobiles**

+- The dropdown menu was opening too quickly on mobile, and it was easily redirecting to the Home page before having the time to